openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 ##### Application Champion

-The application champion is a member of the CPC who will commits to do the following:
+The application champion is a member of the CPC who commits to do the following:

 1. Provide weekly update to the applicant on progression through the process.
 1. Be available to answer questions from the applicant.